Praxis Social Studies Practice Test

 The principle of checks and balances in the U.S. government is designed to:

-a) Ensure efficient legislation b) Prevent the concentration of power in any one branch of government c) Promote cooperation between different levels of government d) Facilitate rapid responses to national crises
+a) Ensure efficient legislation b) Prevent the concentration of power in any one branch of government c) Promote cooperation between different levels of government d) allow rapid responses to national crises

 Answer: b) Prevent the concentration of power in any one branch of government.
-Checks and balances are designed to prevent tyranny and ensure that power remains divided.
+Checks and balances are designed to prevent tyranny and confirm that power remains divided.

 Question 5 (Economics):